 Dexter Township (PDF)

-Green Infrastructure plans created as part of the Green Infrastructure Planning for Local Governments project, funded by the Americana Foundation:
+Green Infrastructure plans created as part of the Green Infrastructure Planning for Local Governments project, funded by the Healthy Watersheds Consortium and the Americana Foundation:

 Webster Township (PDF)